fOmar24/Medical-Research-Data-Sharing/README.md

-MedChain is a decentralized platform for secure, private, and controlled sharing of medical research data using Sui blockchain technology and Zero-Knowledge Proofs.
+MedChain is a decentralized platform for secure, private, and controlled sharing of medical research data using Sui blockchain technology, Walrus and Zero-Knowledge Proofs.

 ## 🌟 Features